 Outside the XUAR, some due diligence may be possible on this issue.
 However, there are significant challenges including safeguarding concerns relating to local staff or partners and the inability or unwillingness of suppliers to speak openly on the topic.
 Businesses should augment their normal auditing practices with surveys of local media coverage and local government documents that may identify particular suppliers making use of the labour transfer scheme.
 Businesses should seek to engage with specialist organisations that can facilitate access to this information.

-This issue will not be resolved without significant, multilateral engagement at government level.
-ETI welcomes the recent statements made by the UK Government, but much more must be done.
+While urgent and considered business action is crucial, this can only go so far.
+The severity of the ongoing situation cannot be resolved without significant, multilateral engagement at government level.
+ETI welcomes the recent statements made by the UK Government and the report by Parliament’s Foreign Affairs Committee, but much more must be done if actions are to match the rhetoric to end abuse .
 In particular, we call on the UK Government to:

 Support businesses and auditing bodies to access information that can support their human rights due diligence.

 If you would like to engage with ETI on this issue, please contact: firstname.lastname@example.org